edgedb/edgedb-python/docs/api/asyncio_con.rst

     :param str dsn:
-        If this parameter does not start with ``edgedb://`` then this is a :ref:`name of an instance <edgedb-instances>`.
+        If this parameter does not start with ``edgedb://`` then this is a :ref:`name of an instance <edgedb-python-connection>`.

         Otherwise it specifies a single string in the following format:
         ``edgedb://user:password@host:port/database?option=value``.
         The following options are recognized: host, port, user, database, password.
+For a complete reference on DSN, see the :ref:`DSN Specification <ref_dsn>`.

     :param host:
         Database host address as one of the following: